-- Finally, save the cropped image as a different name or as the same name if you wish to overwrite the other file.
+- Finally, save the cropped image as a different name or as the same name if you want to overwrite the other file.

 - Open the image in The GIMP.

-- Use the rectangle marquee to select what portion of the image you wish to crop.
+- Use the rectangle marquee to select what portion of the image you want to crop.

 - Click Image at the top of the image tool bar.